Skip to main content

 Does this work with NATS running in Kubernetes?

 Yes.
-Deploy the Prometheus NATS Exporter as a sidecar in the NATS pod, pointing at http://localhost:8222.
+Run the prometheus-nats-exporter as a sidecar in the NATS pod, pointing at http://localhost:8222.
 Set the Collector's targets to the exporter's service DNS (e.g., nats-exporter.default.svc.cluster.local:7777).
-The Collector can run as a sidecar or DaemonSet.
+The Collector can run as a sidecar or a DaemonSet.

 How do I monitor a NATS cluster?